Camelia03/portofolio-project-2/README.md

 ## Accesibility

+In order to make the site as accessible as possible, I have taken care to:
+- Use semantic HTML.
+- Use descriptive alt attributes on images on the site.
+- Ensure that there is a sufficient colour contrast throughout the site.

-I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.
+by running it through lighthouse in devtools.

 Lighthouse Score for Desktop size
 ![Lighthouse Score Screenshot](assets/images/lighthouse-screenshot-desktop.png)